djlint/djLint/docs/src/docs/linter.md

 `Consider using spaceless tags inside attribute values. {%- if/for -%}`

+Off by default; enable with `--include=T028`.

+The whitespace a spaceless tag strips is whitespace that renders, so apply this only where the attribute has none to lose. `alt="{%- if brand -%}Acme{%- endif -%} logo"` renders as `Acmelogo`, and an svg `d="M12 {%- if big -%}20{%- endif -%} 4Z"` becomes a different path.
+This is why the rule is opt in.

 Template tags inside an attribute value emit the whitespace and newlines around them into the rendered attribute, so an href or src built with plain `{% if %}`/`{% for %}` tags can contain stray spaces and produce broken URLs.
 Jinja/Nunjucks whitespace-control tags (`{%- ... -%}`) strip that surrounding whitespace so the attribute renders as one clean value.
 The class attribute is exempt, since extra whitespace between class names is harmless.

 Not applied to the django profile: Django template tags do not support `{%- -%}` whitespace control.